 Below are the standard dimensions for the various mattress sizes commonly found in Singapore.
 American sizes are different.

-After picking your mattress size, make sure to take down the dimensions so you get the right bed frame and bedsheets.
+After picking your size, make sure to take down the dimensions so you get the right bed frame and bedsheets.

 |Size||Dimensions (in cm)|